Construction Business Loans

 How Hard Is It To Get a Construction Loan?

-Your funding path impacts how easy it is to qualify.
+Your funding path affects how easily you can qualify.
 Traditional banks may require more paperwork and stricter criteria.
-Online lenders, like Clarify Capital, typically offer a faster, simpler approval process.
+Online lenders, like Clarify Capital, typically offer a faster and simpler approval process.

 How Can I Get a Construction Loan With No Money Down?

-Down payment requirements vary, but many lenders expect around 20%.
-If you're seeking funding with no upfront cost, talk to a Clarify adviser to explore your no-money-down options.
+Down payment requirements vary, but most lenders expect a down payment of around 20%.
+If you're seeking funding with no up-front cost, talk to a Clarify Capital advisor to explore your options and see whether you qualify.

 What Types of Construction Projects Qualify for Business Construction Loans?

-Financing is available for a wide range of projects — from commercial builds and renovations to real estate purchases and equipment upgrades.
+Financing is available for a wide range of projects, including commercial builds, renovations, real estate purchases, and equipment upgrades.
 Your eligibility depends on credit, loan size, and your business goals.

 Types of Businesses We Fund